leberhard10/RoboND-DeepLearning-Project/writeup_deep_learning.md

 #### Fully Convolutional Network Model

 ##### First Run
 The initial step was to test out an FCN with only 1 encoder and decoder layer each.
 This was to establish a baseline on how additional layers will affect the results of the FCN.
+The 1 by 1 convolution is added after the encoders and before the decoders to create a fully convolutional network.
+This will allow the software to determine where in the image the hero is so the drone can navigate to the correct location.

 ![FCN_fig_1](./writeup_images/First_FCN.png)